fbpx

 When training the sled push in isolation, there are obviously a variety of options in terms of sets, length of push, and weight used.
 An example session might be to pick a heavier weight than what you’ll be competing with and completing 6 lengths of 20 meters, with one length every 2 minutes.
 Periodisation and progression in your training is important though so you’ll want to adjust this week by week, perhaps by progressing sets completed, weight pushed, length of each set, or the time taken.

 You’ll also want to be doing some compromised sled pushes.
 This is where you can practice pushing the sled under fatigue.
-A simplistic example of what this might look like could be a 500-meter run at slighter faster than your approximate race pace, followed by a 30-meter sled push (at race weight).
+A simplistic example of what this might look like could be a 500-meter run at slightly faster than your approximate race pace, followed by a 30-meter sled push (at race weight).
 And repeating this for 4 rounds, with no rest between rounds.
 For more on compromised training, click the link.

 As mentioned already, there are numerous options in terms of what a training session might look like but using heavier weights, fine tuning your technique, and practicing compromised sled pushes are all important considerations.